Batushka: Panihida, Hospodi & the two Batushkas (2019–2024)

-In April of 2019, Krysiuk shared court documents which stated that he had legal rights to perform and release music under the name 'Batushka'.
+In April 2019, Krysiuk shared court documents which stated that he had legal rights to perform and release music under the name 'Batushka'.
 Krysiuk announced Batushka would carry on without Drabikowski and it would consist of a lineup featuring the musicians (Drummer "Лех", Bassist "Дедушка", Guitarists "Artur" & "Тарлахан", and Choristers "Блажей" & "Хиацынтос") who had performed with the band during the first album tours.
 This group released its own recordings and began performing separately from Drabikowski, which caused confusion among fans who were unaware of the split and the existence of two bands using the Batushka name.

 Drabikowski protested the move claiming Krysiuk's band was not legitimate as Krysiuk maintained that Drabikowski did not own the rights over the name and concept of the band.

 On 6 May 2019, Drabikowski released an update on the court proceedings, stating that the court decided that Bartłomiej Krysiuk cannot tour under the name "Batushka" or release new music under the moniker until the proceedings are over.
 Despite being told to stop touring under the name Batushka, Krysiuk scheduled tour dates from June 2019 and onwards.
 Krysiuk also stated that he had no intention of honoring the court's decision.
 A month later Krysiuk posted an update where his legal team succeeded appealing the ruling and obtained a reversal of the court's decision that forbade him from having his band being called "Batushka" and prevented him to tour and release merchandising while the case proceeds.
 However, Drabikowski was allowed to use the band name in various capacities in spite of Krysiuk's attempts to censor him through bans and takedowns on Bandcamp and other social media.